-Cyber security is among the fastest-growing fields worldwide.
-And for good reason: approximately 25 percent of all Americans have experienced cybercrime at some point.
+Cyber security is among the world’s fastest-growing professional fields.
+There’s good reason for that: approximately 25 percent of all Americans have experienced cybercrime at some point.
 Even more staggeringly, a 2018 study found that 43 percent of businesses were victims of cyberattacks during the previous year.
 Most took more than six months to realize their businesses had been compromised.

 There are currently not enough applicants to fill these positions.
-According to a 2017 study, there will be 1.8 million empty cyber security jobs by 2022.
+A recent (ICS)2 study determined a worldwide shortfall of over 3 million cyber security professionals in 2023.

 So, is now a good time to get a master’s degree, or a good time to go look for a job?
 It’s both, actually.
 Yes, you should be able to find an entry-level position with a bachelor’s degree, and you’ll learn while you earn on the job.

-You won't learn as much or advance as far, however, as you would by earning a master's degree.
-If you have your sights set on a high-paying job with lots of responsibility, you will eventually need a master's degree.
+You won’t learn as much or advance as far, however, as you would by earning a master’s degree.
+If you have your sights set on a high-paying job with lots of responsibility, you will probably need a master’s degree at some point.
 If you can pursue the degree while continuing to work, so much the better.
-If not, committing a couple of years to a master's program should advance your career faster than two years at a low-level gig.
+If not, committing a couple of years to a master’s program should advance your career faster than two years at a low-level gig.

 In this article on cyber security master’s jobs we will cover: